-Nordic Hardtech Weekly #28: Welcome to the Solid Age
+Nordic Hardtech Weekly #36: When to Ignore the Market (At First)

 As the silicon era matures, Nordic hardtech founders are rethinking what progress means — turning matter itself into the next platform for innovation and resilience.